HarryHuynh1205/Portfolio_USA_Bikes_Sales_Performance/README.md

                Sub_Category
       ORDER BY 3 DESC;

--- 2. Which sub-category was the top1 and the top2?
+-- 2. WHICH SUB-CATEGORY WAS THE TOP1 AND THE TOP2?
--- Revenue vs Sub-Category
+-- REVENUE AND SUB-CATEGORY
       SELECT Product_Category,
              Sub_Category,
              SUM(revenue) AS Total_revenue